Evaluate Your Idea

 You should be able to identify key information about:

-Once you have done your research, these resources will help you ask the right questions about the information you’ve gathered and your business idea.
+Once you have done your research, the resources below will help you ask the right questions about the information you’ve gathered and your business idea.

 If you want something a little shorter than a book to start with, you can check out these articles.
 They will help you ask the right questions about your idea and begin to flesh out the details of your plan.